BMC Next Steps in Navigation

-A one day navigation course including poor weather navigation for BMC club members.
+A one day navigation course for those with some navigational experience including poor weather navigation.

 This one day course develops your navigational skills including navigating in poor visibility, which could potentially mean the dark.
 During the day we will look at consolidating your current skills of navigation and then developing them into a more efficient and accurate package, including how to cope with poor visibility caused either by low cloud or the dark.
 This will be a day spent outside in whatever the weather brings learning by doing, please make sure you have the equipment needed to spend 6 hours outside potentially in wet weather!